When do I qualify for Medicare if I’m under 65-years-old?

 Medicare Supplement: When Medicare standardized Medicare Supplement plans, it was left to the states to determine if that state was going to require the companies offering Medicare Supplement plans (also known as Medigap plans) to offer these plans to people under the age of 65.
 The Idaho Department of Insurance rule 18.04.10 states that Medicare Supplement insurance policies offered in the State of Idaho must be made available to people under the age of 65 during their Medicare Initial Enrollment Period, or during guaranteed issue periods that may apply.
 Companies will be permitted to charge up to 150% of the age 65 premiums.

-All persons with Medicare Part A, Part B or both, are eligible for a prescription drug plan.
+Prescription Drug Coverage: All persons with Medicare Part A, Part B or both, are eligible for a prescription drug plan.
 You can only be enrolled in one drug plan at a time.
 If you have drug coverage through a retiree plan or some other option (excluding veteran’s benefits) joining a Medicare drug plan may result in the loss of the other coverage.
+A beneficiary may enroll in a Part D Drug Plan, either as a stand-alone Prescription Drug Plan (PDP) or as part of a Medicare Advantage plan with Prescription Drug coverage (MAPD).

 See our brochure for more information.